 - Difficulty in chewing or swallowing.

-These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and/or neck.
+These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, cara, and/or neck.
 Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
 We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
 In addition, schedule an appointment for an examination performed by healthcare professional.
 Do not ignore suspicious lumps or sores.